core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

       Note that, except for transport-specific information such as the Token and Message ID values, every different client participating to the same group observation (hence rebuilding the same phantom request) will build the same ticket request.

-      Note also that, identically to the phantom request, the ticket request is still protected with Group OSCORE, i.e., it has the same OSCORE option, encrypted payload and signature.
+      Note also that, identically to the phantom request, the ticket request is still protected with Group OSCORE, i.e., it has the same OSCORE Option, encrypted payload and signature.

 Then, the client sends the ticket request to the next hop towards the origin server.
 Every proxy in the chain forwards the ticket request to the next hop towards the origin server, until the last proxy in the chain is reached.
 This last proxy, adjacent to the origin server, proceeds as follows.

 * The proxy MUST NOT further forward the ticket request to the origin server.

-* The proxy removes the Proxy-Scheme, Uri-Host and Uri-Port options from the ticket request.
+* The proxy removes the Proxy-Scheme, Uri-Host and Uri-Port Options from the ticket request.

-* The proxy removes the Listen-To-Multicast-Responses option from the ticket request, and extracts the conveyed transport-specific information.
+* The proxy removes the Listen-To-Multicast-Responses Option from the ticket request, and extracts the conveyed transport-specific information.

 * The proxy rebuilds the phantom request associated with the group observation, by using the ticket request as directly providing the required transport-independent information.
 This includes the outer Code field, the outer CoAP options and the encrypted payload with AEAD tag concatenated with the signature.

 * The proxy configures an observation of the target resource at the origin server, acting as a client directly taking part in the group observation.
 To this end, the proxy uses the rebuilt phantom request and the transport-specific information retrieved from the Listen-To-Multicast-Responses Option.
 The particular way to achieve this is implementation specific.

-After that, the proxy will listen to the IP multicast address and port number indicated in the Listen-To-Multicast-Responses option, as 'cli_host' and 'cli_port' element of the serialized CBOR array, respectively.
-Furthermore, multicast notifications will match the phantom request stored at the proxy, based on the Token value specified in the 'token' element of the serialized CBOR array in the Listen-To-Multicast-Responses option.
+After that, the proxy will listen to the IP multicast address and port number indicated in the Listen-To-Multicast-Responses Option, as 'cli_host' and 'cli_port' element of the serialized CBOR array, respectively.
+Furthermore, multicast notifications will match the phantom request stored at the proxy, based on the Token value specified in the 'token' element of the serialized CBOR array in the Listen-To-Multicast-Responses Option.

 An example is provided in {{intermediaries-example-e2e-security}}.